rikulo/rikulo-docs/stream/RSP/Fundamentals/RSP_Overview.md

 ###Compile Manually

-To compile a RSP file manually, you can run `rspc` (RSP compiler) to compile it into the dart file with [command line interface](http://en.wikipedia.org/wiki/Command-line_interface) as follows:
+To compile a RSP file manually, you can run `rspc` (RSP compiler) to compile it into the Dart file with [command line interface](http://en.wikipedia.org/wiki/Command-line_interface) as follows:

     dart bin/rspc.dart your-rsp-file(s)

-A dart file is generated for each RSP file you gave.
+A Dart file is generated for each RSP file you gave.

+##File Location

+You can put RSP files (`*.rsp.*`) under any folder you'd like.
+In general, it is suggested to put them under the folder with other static resources, such as CSS and JS files (other than the `webapp` folder) for easy management.

+The generated Dart files (`*.rsp.dart`) will be always generated under the `webapp` folder.
+For example, let us say we put `foo.rsp.html` under the `web/abc` folder, then `foo.rsp.dart` will be generated under the `web/webapp/abc` folder.

+> Notice that RSP files can't be accessed directly from client, even if it is not put under the `webapp` folder.
+By default, they are mapped to [Http404](api:stream).

+> Also notice that the folder of a RSP file resides has no effect how it behaves.
+What does matter is the generated render function and the URI it is mapped to.

 ##Put Together

 The generated Dart files shall be part of your Dart server application.
-There are basically two ways to do it.
-First, you can make it *part of* a library.
-It can be done by use of the [[dart]](../Standard_Tags/dart.md) tag as follows:
+There are a few ways to do it.

-    [dart]
-    part of some_of_your_library;
-    [/dart]
+###Generated as an Independent Library

+By default, the generated Dart file is an independent library.
+All you need to do is to import it in your main program.

+    //your_main.dart
+    import 'abc/foo.dart';

+In the generated Dart file, `dart:io` and `package:stream/stream.dart` will be imported by default.
+If you'd like to import others, you can specify them in the `import` attribute with the [[page]](../Standard_Tags/page.md) tag.
+For example,

+    [page import="dart:async, dart:collection show HashMap"]
     ...

-Then, you can include the generated Dart file in your library.
+###Generated as Part of Another Library

+Making every RSP file as an independent library can end up with too many libraries.
+It is usually more convenient to manage if you group several RSP files into a single library.

-Second, you can make it an independent library.
-It can be done by use of the [[dart]](../Standard_Tags/dart.md) tag as follows:
+It can be done by making the generate Dart file as *part of* another library with the [[page]](../Standard_Tags/page.md) tag as follows:

-    [dart]
-    library your_rsp_library;

-    import "dart:io";
-    import "package:stream/stream.dart";
-    [/dart]
+    [page partOf="your_lib.dart"]
+    ...

+As shown, the `partOf` attribute specifies the path of the library file.
+In this example, it is `your_lib.dart`.
+RSP compiler will maintain `your_lib.dart` automatically.
+If it doesn't exists, it will be created.
+If exists, the `part` statement will be inserted to `your_lib.dart` if necessary.

+Furthermore, you can specify the `import` attribute in the [[page]](../Standard_Tags/page.md) tag too.
+The libraries specified in the `import` attribute will be updated to `your_lib.dart` too.

+Alternatively, if you prefer to maintain the relationship among these Dart files manually, you can specify the library's name (rather than a file path) in the `partOf` attribute.
+For example,

+    [page partOf="one_of_your_library"]
+    ...

-Then, you can import it in your main library.
-Notice that you have to import the stream package as shown above.
+Then, you can include the generated Dart file in your library (manually with the `part` statement in Dart).

+    //your_lib.dart
+    library one_of_your_library;
+    part "your.rsp.dart";